 - where you have consented to the use or disclosure; or

-- in other circumstances where the National Privacy Principles authorise the use or disclosure such as when it is required by or authorised under law.
+- in other circumstances where the Australian Privacy Principles authorise the use or disclosure such as when it is required by or authorised under law.

 Accessing your Personal Information